SurveyLogic/imaginAIry/README.md

 <!-- ABOUT THE PROJECT -->

-##  🧐 What is The Director?
+##  🧐 What is The Producer?

-Think of Director as ChatGPT for videos.
+Think of Producer as ChatGPT for videos.
 It is a framework to build video agents that can reason through complex video tasks like search, editing, compilation, generation etc & instantly stream the results.

-For example, a simple natural language command like: `Upload this video and send the highlights to my Slack`, sets everything in motion - Director’s reasoning will orchestrate the different agents intelligently to complete the task for you.
+For example, a simple natural language command like: `Upload this video and send the highlights to my Slack`, sets everything in motion - Producer’s reasoning will orchestrate the different agents intelligently to complete the task for you.

-Built on top of VideoDB’s ‘video-as-data’ infrastructure, Director enables you to:
+Built on top of VideoDB’s ‘video-as-data’ infrastructure, Producer enables you to:

 * Summarize videos in seconds.
 * Search for specific moments.